Shejwal-01/QRCODE_Generator_Decoder/README.md

 Open the index.html page to access the QR Code Generator.

-Open reader.html to access the QR Code Scanner (ensure your browser has permission to use the camera).
+Open reader.html to access the QR Code Decoder.

 No installation is necessary—just download or clone the repository and open the files in your web browser.